NCBI-Codeathons/bioed-2024-team-finlay/README.md

 - Generate a hypothesis about the genetic basis for a seasonal vaccine against human influenza (H1N1).
 - Identify important factors that must be considered when designing a vaccine against a protein antigen.
 - Evaluate the potential of current flu vaccines to protect against avian Influenza (H5N1).
-- Examine the reasons for requiring only a single measles vaccine in contrast to requiring yearly influenza vaccines to maintain immunity.
+- Explain the reasons for requiring only a single measles vaccine in contrast to requiring yearly influenza vaccines to maintain immunity.

 ## Course Materials